En las Buenas... y en las Malas

 En las Buenas y en las Malas (In Good and Bad Times) is the title of the 27th studio album released by Mexican performer José José on June 12, 1990.
 It was produced by Daniel Freiberg and Oscar Lopez.
 The album included the number-one single "Amnesia", and the hits "Atrapado" and "Un hotel en vez de corazón".

+José José ventures for the first time into the "Salsa" genre with the song " Escuchando Ofertas ".